Conference 2022 speakers

 Katherine is Smoothwall’s Digital Safeguarding Specialist.
 She is passionate about safeguarding pupils and has been working with schools, colleges, multi-academy trusts and local authorities for over 17 years to develop their understanding of online safeguarding.
 Katherine supports leadership teams and governors in primary, secondary and further education settings to foster community engagement in our ever-changing digital world.

-Join Katherine on 27th September at 4:00pm for the session 'Safeguarding: Keeping Children Safe in Education 2022'.
+Katherine presented on 27th September at 4:00pm for the session 'Safeguarding: Keeping Children Safe in Education 2022'.

 National Director of Wellbeing at Schools Advisory Service